-The most common treatment for cervical cancer is surgery and/or a combination of chemotherapy and radiotherapy (chemoradiotherapy).
+The most common treatment for cervical cancer is surgery, or a combination of chemotherapy and radiotherapy (chemoradiotherapy), or surgery with chemoradiotherapy.
 When cervical cancer has spread beyond the cervix, targeted therapy may also be used.

-Your medical team will recommend treatment based on:
+Your medical team will recommend treatment based on these factors:

 - the results of your tests